-Valuable Technology for Autism:
+Assistive Technology for Autism:

-Nuance – Dragon Dictation
+- Nuance – Dragon Dictation

-AutiPlan – Visual Scheduler
+- AutiPlan – Visual Scheduler

-Important Resources for Autism:
+Important Resources for Students with Autism:

-Center for Disease Control and Prevention facts on autism
+- Center for Disease Control and Prevention facts on autism

 The American Speech-Language-Hearing Association (ASHA) categorizes speech disorders into four primary categories: voice, stuttering, apraxia, and dysarthria.
 In a recent publication by the United States Department of Human and Health Services, approximately 8-9% of young children suffer from a speech disorder.
 By the time a child reaches the first grade, the estimated percentage of speech disorders drops to around five percent.